360-cover-v4.webp

 Do you know, that 360° product spins were introduced for the first time by Apple Inc.?
 In 1994 Apple introduced the Quick Time Virtual Reality technology (QTVR).
 Although QTVR mostly focused on 360° panoramas it also included a specification for QTVR Object Movies.
 Today QTVR is not used anymore for 360° degree product presentations.

-Types of 360° spin photography for ecommerce products
+Types of 360° product spin

 The main purpose of 360° product photography is to provide more information about the product to consumers.
 Over the past years, 360° product photography evolved into more advanced variants of product presentations, which can give even more information: deep zoom 360 spins, 3D spins (multi-raw spins ), product animations and product tours.
 Nowadays 360° spins are usually interactive: a user can drag an object with the mouse to rotate it, but you can still find applications for non-interactive spins.
 Here below I will describe all the most popular types of the 360-degree product presentation: